Getting Started with i.MXRT7xx-EVK

 If one or more of the demo applications or driver examples sounds interesting, you're probably wanting to know how you can build and debug yourself.
 The Getting Started with Getting Started with MCUXpresso for Visual Studio Code provides easy, step-by-step instructions on how to configure, build, and debug demos for all toolchains supported by the SDK.

-The following steps will guide you through the hello_world demo application using VS Code for the Cortex-M33 application on RT700.
+The following steps will guide you through the hello_world demo application using VS Code for the Arm® Cortex®-M33 application on RT700.

-This example is written for Windows10, but MCUXpresso for Visual Studio Code can also be easily installed on MacOS and Linux.
+This example is written for Windows 10, but MCUXpresso for VS Code can also be easily installed on MacOS and Linux.

-Follow software installation for MCUXpresso for VS Code extension
+Install the software for MCUXpresso for VS Code extension.

 This section will import the MCUXpresso SDK for the RT700 microcontroller.

 • 1.
-Click “Import Repository” button in the ""Quickstart Panel"" of MCUXpresso for VS code button as shown below
+Click "Import Repository" button in the "QUICKSTART PANEL" tab as shown below

 • Getting Started RT700 Evuation Kit Software Image 3

 • 2.
-Select the “REMOTE” option to import the repository from the github
+Select the “REMOTE” tab to import the repository from GitHub

 • Getting Started RT700 Evuation Kit Software Image 4

 • 3.
-Browse to a folder location where to store SDK and click import
+Go to the "Location" area to store SDK and click import

 • Getting Started RT700 Evuation Kit Software Image 5

 • 4.
-Terminal output shows the progress of the SDK download
+Terminal output will show the progress of the SDK download

 • Getting Started RT700 Evuation Kit Software Image 6